Plan your first trip in TRIPS

 - How to use planner inputs if you want the full panel-by-panel walkthrough

-- How should I choose effort intent? if the route looks plausible but your pacing assumption does not
+- How should I choose effort intent? if the route structure is set but the pacing assumptions are still wrong